 Help curb your customers second thoughts by using AbandonAid, a shopping cart recovery app for Shopify sellers.
 This clever add-on will email straying customers to remind them of what was in their cart, encouraging them to come back and complete the order.
 Sometimes shoppers have second thoughts, and they just need a gentle nudge to help them make a decision.

 Customers could have had every intention of completing the sale and may be very appreciative for you saving their almost-purchase and reminding them of what they put in their cart.
 What makes this app different from Shopify’s core cart recovery email is the ability to send reminders daily or weekly versus a one-time email hours later.
 This aggressive marketing might serve your business well during the holiday season, but I wouldn’t necessarily commit to this effort all year long.

-Sometimes customers can be heavily swayed by a gift or free delivery.
-Nudge Notifications gives your customers friendly reminders that if they spend X amount, they qualify for a deal.
+Sometimes customers need to see deals, especially around the holidays.
+Ultimate Special Offers gives your customers friendly reminders that if they spend X amount, they qualify for a deal.
 You can experiment with different offers.
-For example, create deals like “You are $5 away from Free Shipping!” or “Spend another $10 to receive this awesome gift!”
+For example, create deals like “You are $5 away from Free Shipping!” or “Buy 1 Tee, Get 1 50% off”.

 The holiday season often brings a massive influx of customers, which can be both a blessing and a curse.
 On the one hand, it’s great to have that sudden boost in sales, but it can also be a nightmare when it comes to controlling stock and keeping track of orders.
 Inventory management software could be just the thing to keep you grounded and prevent your operations from descending into chaos.